 Filed under centre-periphery relations, charitable outreach, cultural transmission, economic processes, education, education policy, energy resources, heritage, historical interpretation, island economy, landscape wondrous, life stories, modernity & modernization, politIcal discourse, self-reflexivity, sri lankan society, teaching profession, travelogue, unusual people, world affairs

 Sudath Gunasekara, in The Island, 16 December 2018, were the title is “ Vision and mission on water management in Sri Lanka!”

 A recent study on Sri Lanka has identified it as one of the six countries that share one half of the 0.3% drinkable water this planet has.
 What is even more important and surprising is that ours has been identified as the only country in the world that will have drinking water even if there is going to be a shortage of drinking water in the whole world.
 This news has made water the biggest asset and the most valuable commodity of Sri Lanka that has put it on the top of the world.

-Filed under economic processes, energy resources, governance, island economy, landscape wondrous, performance, politIcal discourse, Sinhala-Tamil Relations, sri lankan society, transport and communications, welfare & philanthophy
+Filed under cultural transmission, energy resources, environmental degradation, governance, historical interpretation, irrigation, island economy, landscape wondrous, sri lankan society, transport and communications, welfare & philanthophy

-Filed under accountability, British colonialism, economic processes, energy resources, historical interpretation, island economy, life stories, political demonstrations, politIcal discourse, riots and pogroms, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, unusual people, welfare & philanthophy, working class conditions, world events & processes
+Filed under accountability, commoditification, economic processes, energy resources, export issues, governance, historical interpretation, island economy, life stories, modernity & modernization, politIcal discourse, self-reflexivity, sri lankan society, welfare & philanthophy, world events & processes